tombewley/OnTour-TourismRecommendation/code/README.md

 `11`  Train the *Lin* and *NN* POI scoring methods using a learning-to-rank algorithm.

 `12`  **Run the POI recommender on the test set.**

+## Citation
+If you use any of the code or data contained in this repository, please cite the following paper:

+[COMING SOON]